jerryjappinen/Servant/site/content/get-started/pages.md

 		examples.php
 		features.html
 		get-started.md
-	theme/
+	assets/

 Pages can contain things like titles, subtitles, lists, links and images.
-The [theme](theme) will decide the look of these elements on the final site.
+The [look](assets) will decide the look of these elements on the final site.